 Taxes in Georgia

-Taxes are considerably low in Georgia, The World Economic Forum’s Global Competitiveness Report listed Georgia the ninth lowest-tax economy.
+Taxes are considerably low in Georgia, The World Economic Forum’s Global Competitiveness Report listed Georgia as the ninth lowest-tax economy.

-Georgia taxes legal entities on their worldwide income, but it may be available a tax credit for foreign tax paid up to the the income tax assessed in Georgia.
+Georgia taxes legal entities on their worldwide income, but it may be available a tax credit for foreign tax paid up to the income tax assessed in Georgia.

 Companies registered in Georgia are subject to a 15% flat corporate tax on their actual and deemed distributed profit.
-This means that profits retained and re invested in the company are not subject to taxation.
+This means that profits retained and reinvested in the company are not subject to taxation.

-Dividends in the hands of the recipient from both resident and non-resident entities are not deemed to be profit distribution and therefore not taxable, unless they are from a considered tax-haven jurisdiction.
+Dividends in the hands of the recipient from both resident and non-resident entities are not deemed to be profit distribution and therefore not taxable unless they are from a considered tax-haven jurisdiction.
 Capital Gains are included in corporate income tax base.

-Regarding anti-avoidance rules, Georgia has a comprehensive transfer pricing regulation, where transactions between related companies (both resident and non-resident) should be made at fair-market value and documentation should be maintained and submitted to tax authorities under request.
+Regarding anti-avoidance rules, Georgia has a comprehensive transfer pricing regulation, where transactions between related companies (both resident and non-resident) should be made at fair market value and documentation should be maintained and submitted to tax authorities under request.
 There are no thin capitalization and controlled foreign companies rules (CFC).

 There is a progressive real property tax, which may not exceed 1% of the average residual value of fixed assets, investment property, uninstalled equipment and construction in progress.